josephfrancia/stat154-project/README.md

 Programs:
 R version 3.2.4

+AUTHORS
+AJ Francia
+Jon Stewart
-AUTHORS Lily Li - lily_li@berkeley.edu
+Lily Li - lily_li@berkeley.edu

 DESCRIPTION We are all currently students in Stats 164 and this is our final project for the semester.
 We are looking at the tweets from Twitter and finding a way to classify them as positive and negative.
 We will be focusing on classifiation alogirthmns and accuracy rates.